HAKORADev/VODER/Guide.md

 Voice cloning opens possibilities that pure TTS can't match.
 You can clone a specific person's voice and use it consistently across all your content.
 You can match voices between different speakers in a dialogue.
 You can create synthetic content that sounds like real people (with appropriate consent and ethical considerations).

+**Optional Background Music (Dialogue Only):**

+Just like in TTS mode, when TTS+VC is used in **dialogue mode** you can optionally add automatically generated background music.
+The music is generated **after** all dialogue lines have been synthesized, concatenated, and voice‑cloned.
+It uses the same ACE‑Step process (empty lyrics, auto‑duration, 35% volume) and the same output naming (`_m` suffix).
+The feature is accessible through the same GUI dialog, interactive CLI prompt, and one‑liner `music` parameter.
+This allows you to create fully produced podcast episodes, narrated stories, or interview segments with ambient background music — all in a single operation.

 **Best For:**

 - Consistent voice branding across content